microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 As I said, it will facilitate a lot of advantages.
 Let's explain a bit more in depth:

 ### Extensibility
 Thanks to the *event layer*, by applying this pattern for all methods, we will automatically have the bare minimum of events that we need to hook into a method: the `OnBefore-` and the `OnAfter`.
-Of course it would make sense to even add more events to the method when it would make sense (eg, when you're inserting a record in a table, it might be interesting to also raise an event just before you call the insert).
+Of course it would make sense to even add more events to the method when appropriate (eg, when you're inserting a record in a table, it might be interesting to also raise an event just before you call the insert).

-### Decouplability
+### Decoupling
 Thanks to these same events, and the fact the pattern foresees a handler as well, we are able to "decouple" our method as well.
 What do I mean with that?
-Well, we can simply subscribe to the `OnBefore`event, and set `handled` to `true`.
+Well, we can simply subscribe to the `OnBefore`event, and set `Handled` to `true`.
 This means it will never execute the do-procedure, which means, the original procedure/method/business logic is "decoupled".

-We can use this obviously for implementing our own method (a new way to accomplish this method), or to disable the method by simply subscribing to it, and only providing the `handled := true` in our subscriber.
+We can use this obviously for implementing our own method (a new way to accomplish this method), or to disable the method by simply subscribing to it, and only providing the `Handled := true` in our subscriber.
 However, there are many more usages where we can use this for.

 Maybe one more example:
-if you would apply this pattern to your product, at the customer, you'll be able to hotfix your methods simply by decoupling them and fixing the method in stead of waiting for a hotfix from the hotfix-departement.
+if you would apply this pattern to your product, at the customer, you'll be able to hotfix your methods simply by decoupling them and fixing the method instead of waiting for a hotfix from the hotfix-departement.

 This gives a lot of flexibility.